gradescope/autograder_samples/docs/troubleshooting.md

-If you see the word 'Killed' at the end of your autograder run, and it gets terminated abruptly, this likely means that your autograder was terminated due to exceeding the default memory limit for a single container.
-Our default memory limit is 384MB, but you can increase this from the "Advanced Settings" section of the settings for your assignment.
+If you see the word 'Killed' at the end of your autograder run, and it gets terminated abruptly, this likely means that your autograder was terminated due to exceeding the memory limit for a single container.
+Our default memory limit is 768MB, but you can increase this from the "Advanced Settings" section of the settings for your assignment.

 [![Advanced Settings](advanced_settings.png)](advanced_settings.png)